Let's Verify Math Questions Step by Step: Experiments

 \subsection{Experimental Setup}

-\paragraph{Models.} We evaluate a total of 14 large language models in this study, encompassing both reasoning-oriented and non-reasoning models.
+\textbf{Models.} We evaluate a total of 14 large language models in this study, encompassing both reasoning-oriented and non-reasoning models.
+All models are \textbf{Instruct version} if only labeled with parameter size.
 The reasoning-oriented models, such as DeepSeek-R1-671B, Gemini-2.5-Pro, QwQ-32B and GPT-o4-mini, are explicitly optimized for handling complex tasks that require multi-step inferential reasoning.
 In contrast, the non-reasoning models, including Qwen2.5-7B, Qwen2.5-Math-7B, Qwen2.5-72B, Qwen2.5-Math-72B, Llama-3.1-8B, S1.1-32B, Llama-3.1-70B, and GPT-4o, are primarily designed for general-purpose language understanding or specialized mathematical reasoning without explicit support for extended reasoning chains.

-\paragraph{Dataset.} We utilize the synthesized and annotated versions of GSM8K and MATH from the MathClean benchmark as our primary evaluation datasets.
+\textbf{Dataset.} We utilize the synthesized and annotated versions of mathematical data from the MathClean benchmark as our primary evaluation datasets.
 Additionally, we incorporate the ValiMath dataset, as described in Section~\ref{ValiMath}, to comprehensively assess the performance of our approach.

 \definecolor{graybg}{HTML}{F5F5F5} \definecolor{InvBG1}{HTML}{FEF9F6} \definecolor{InvBG2}{HTML}{FBEDE4} \definecolor{InvBG3}{HTML}{F7E1D3} \definecolor{InvBG4}{HTML}{F3D6C3} \definecolor{InvBG5}{HTML}{EFCCB2} \definecolor{greenbg}{HTML}{B2DCC6}